-- A7.49 We focused our analysis of country-specific discount rates on the Tier 1 and Tier 2 countries whose benchmarks are affected by adjustments involving the discount rate: Austria, Ireland, Portugal, Spain and Sweden, which we referred to as the "five discount rate countries".
-These were the most relevant benchmark countries for the purpose of country-specific discount rates. - A7.50 For the remaining countries (i.e. the Czech Republic, Denmark, Greece, Germany (2010), Italy, Romania and the Slovak Republic), we continued to use the 2011 UK WACC and cost of debt figures (in the way described in paragraph A7.45), in order to avoid a level of analysis which is disproportionate to the relevance of these benchmarks to our results.71
+A7.42 Below we focus our analysis of country-specific discount rates on the Tier 1 and Tier 2 countries whose benchmarks are affected by adjustments involving the discount rate (Austria, Ireland, Portugal, Spain and Sweden - which we refer to as the "five discount rate countries").
+In all cases the benchmarks are affected by changes to both the WACC and cost of debt.